-Students absent from school for the above excused reasons shall be allowed to complete all assignments and tests missed during the absence that can reasonably be provided and, upon satisfactory completion in the allotted time frame, shall be given full credit.
-All makeup assignments must be completed within the restraints stated by the students homeroom teacher for missing assignments, or they will be recorded as a missing assignment, and given a grade of zero.
+Students absent from school for the above excused reasons shall be allowed to complete all coursework missed during the absence that can reasonably be provided and, upon satisfactory completion in the allotted time frame, shall be given full credit.
+All make-up coursework must be completed within the restraints stated by the student's homeroom teacher, or they will be recorded as a missing assignment, and given a grade of zero.